 If you or a family member has suffered severe injuries in a slip and fall accident at a construction site, it’s important to discuss all your legal options with an experienced personal injury attorney.

-In Las Vegas, Nevada, the experienced personal injury lawyers at Bertoldo, Baker, Carter & Smith have been helping injured clients and their families recover compensation for their slip and fall injuries.
+In Las Vegas, Nevada, the experienced personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen have been helping injured clients and their families recover compensation for their slip and fall injuries.
 Our Firm will work very hard for you to obtain the true value of compensation that you legally deserve.
 If necessary, we are prepared to fight for your right to receive proper compensation before a jury.

 We welcome your contact using the online form on this page, or call us today at (702) 505-8115 to schedule a consultation with one of our dedicated attorneys.